AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/bb/readme.md

 Refer to all available `bb` commands linked above for full list of functionality.

+Note that MegaHonk:
+- Generates insecure recursion circuits when Goblin recursive verifiers are not present
+- Will not have a Solidity verifier, as the proving system is intended for use with apps deploying on Aztec only

 ### Maximum circuit size

 Currently the binary downloads an SRS that can be used to prove the maximum circuit size.
 This maximum circuit size parameter is a constant in the code and has been set to $2^{23}$ as of writing.
 This maximum circuit size differs from the maximum circuit size that one can prove in the browser, due to WASM limits.